-Schools are required to annually screen the hearing of students in their school District in K, first, third, and fifth grades.
-Vision screening is required in K, first, third, fifth, seventh, ninth, and twelfth grades.
-All students should visit their primary care provider EVERY year.
+Schools are required to annually screen the hearing and vision of students in their school district in PreK, K, first, third, fifth, seventh, ninth, and twelfth grades.
 Parents are permitted to opt their children out of such screenings by giving notice to school principals.